Adelaide Universities Regiment: History

 On 20 January 1957, the regiment received its colours.
 Presented by the then Governor of South Australia, Air Vice Marshal Sir Robert George, at the time they were the first colours to be presented to a South Australian unit in 30 years.

 The end of national service in 1959 led to a rapid decrease in the regiment's size and by the end of the year AUR had only 116 personnel on its books.
 For the early part of the 1960s the regiment was maintained on a volunteer-only basis and as a result numbers remained low.
 In 1965, the regiment began to deliver part-time commissioning courses, while at the same time continuing to undertake its role as a "conventional rifle battalion", remaining part of RA Inf.
 Between 1965 and 1972 the regiment also served as a training institution for national servicemen who had chosen to serve in the CMF rather than the Regular Army.
 As a result of this, by 1968 AUR reached its "ceiling strength" of 650 personnel of all ranks.

 In 1982, AUR established depots at Prospect and St Marys in order to draw recruits from Flinders University.
 This was short lived, however, as the St Marys depot was closed two years later.
 In 1991, the Australian Army underwent a Force Structure Review, the result of which was that AUR was reorganised to become solely focused upon the provision of training to Reserve officer cadets, under the banner of the Royal Military College of Australia.
 AUR relocated to Hampstead Barracks in Greenacres in 2001.

 In 2008, the regiment was assigned to the 2nd Division and tasked with the provision of commissioned officers to units from the 9th Brigade, which sees them train personnel from South Australia, Tasmania and the Northern Territory.
 AUR conducts regular training in barracks on Tuesday nights and on various weekends each month, as well as periods of field training throughout the year at the Murray Bridge Training Area near Murray Bridge, Woodside and Cultana Training Area near Port Augusta.
 The regiment, supported by the Western Australia University Regiment, also conducts the second module of the Reserve General Service Officer course twice a year.

 Link to the Royal Irish Regiment

 The regiment maintains an alliance with the Royal Irish Regiment, which has its origins in the regiment's historical link with the Royal Ulster Rifles.
-As a symbol of this alliance, members of AUR previously wore a rifle green hackle behind their hat badge.
+As a symbol of this alliance, members of AUR previously wore a rifle green patch behind their hat badge.